arzoo14/PCP-books/docs/PG/InstrumentingApplications.rst

 Performance Instrumentation and Sampling
 ******************************************

-The **pcp_mmv** library provides function calls to assist with extracing important performance metrics from a program into a shared, in-memory location such that the MMV PMDA can examine and serve that information on behalf of PCP client tool requests.
+The **pcp_mmv** library provides function calls to assist with extracting important performance metrics from a program into a shared, in-memory location such that the MMV PMDA can examine and serve that information on behalf of PCP client tool requests.
 The **pcp_mmv** library is described in the **mmv_stats_init(3)**, **mmv_lookup_value_desc(3)**, **mmv_inc_value(3)** man pages.
 Additionally, the format of the shared memory mappings is described in detail in **mmv(5)**.